 GASB Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period.
-The objective of this Statement are to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and to simplify accounting for interest cost incurred before the end of a construction period.
+The objective of this Statement is to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and to simplify accounting for interest cost incurred before the end of a construction period.
 The requirements of this Statement are effective for periods beginning after December 15, 2019.
-The Medical Center has not determined its effect of this Statement.
+The Medical Center has not determined its effect on the financial statements.